-The Info-communications Media Development Authority (IMDA) has developed and published the Internet of Things (IoT) Cyber Security Guide in Mar 2020 that aims to provide guidance to users and enterprises when procuring, deploying, and operating IoT devices/systems, while enabling FMCs and Service/Solution Providers to verify the security posture of their solutions.
-It provides practical guidelines that include baseline recommendations, foundational concepts, and checklists.
-An annex on the

-Case Study for Smart Buildings9 (Annex C) has also been included to the Guide so that Building Owners, FM Managers, FMCs, and Service/Solution Providers can take reference to it to implement and operate IoT devices/systems securely
+The Info-communications Media Development Authority (IMDA) published the Internet of Things (IoT) Cyber Security Guide in Mar 2020 to provide users and enterprises with essential guidance when procuring, deploying, and operating IoT devices and systems.
+This guide also enables FMCs and Service/Solution Providers to verify the security posture of their solutions.
+It includes practical guidelines featuring baseline recommendations, foundational concepts, and checklists, alongside an annex9 (Annex C) containing a Case Study for Smart Buildings.
+This annex serves as a valuable reference for Building Owners, FM Managers, FMCs, and Service/Solution Providers aiming to implement and operate IoT devices and systems securely.